plmOS-Archive/Database.Memory/README.md

 ### plmOS Memory

-plmOS Memory is a .NET library that implements a in memory Database.
+plmOS Memory is a .NET library that implements an in memory plmOS Database.

 Copyright (C) 2015 [Processwall Limited](http://www.processwall.com).